-- (1) Ventilation systems - (2) Production systems - (3) All non-essential electrical equipment in non-hazardous areas - (4) All essential electrical equipment (except explosion-proof equipment such as emergency lights, general alarms, etc. which have to operate during special conditions) including battery supplied equipment and prime movers driving generator. - 2 Manual emergency shutdown equipment is to be installed in the following locations: - (1) Control stations - (2) Strategically positioned stations located around the installation (e.g. escape routes, helidecks) - 3 The automatic ESD of production systems is to take place under the following conditions: - (1) Fire is detected in production areas and crude oil areas - (2) Gas with a maximum concentration of 60% LEL is detected in production areas and crude oil areas - 4 The automatic ESD of ventilation systems is to take place under the following conditions: - (1) Gas with a maximum concentration of 25% LEL is detected in the air inlets to non-hazardous areas - (2) Fire is detected in enclosed non-hazardous areas, unless such a shutdown is in conflict with overall smoke control strategy
+- (1) Ventilation systems - (2) Production systems - (3) All non-essential electrical equipment in non-hazardous areas - (4) All essential electrical equipment including battery supplied equipment and generator prime movers except explosion-proof equipment such as emergency lights, general alarms, etc. which have to operate during special conditions. - 2 Manual emergency shutdown equipment is to be installed in the following locations: - (1) Control stations - (2) Strategically positioned stations located around the installation (e.g. escape routes, helicopter decks, etc.) - 3 The automatic ESD of production systems is to take place under the following conditions: - (1) Fire is detected in production areas and crude oil areas - (2) Gas with a maximum concentration of 60% LEL is detected in production areas and crude oil areas - 4 The automatic ESD of ventilation systems is to take place under the following conditions: - (1) Gas with a maximum concentration of 25% LEL is detected in the air inlets to non-hazardous areas - (2) Fire is detected in enclosed non-hazardous areas, unless such a shutdown is in conflict with overall smoke control strategy